-ICT in the 21st Century is an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
-Consequently, we need to build in the use of these technologies in order to arm our young people with the skills to access lifelong learning and employment.
-Information and Communications Technology covers a wide range of resources including web-based and mobile learning.
-It is also important to recognise the constant and fast paced evolution of ICT within our society as a whole.
+Computing in the 21st Century is an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
+Consequently, we need to build on the use of these technologies in order to arm our young people with the skills to access lifelong learning and employment.
+Computing covers a wide range of resources including web-based and mobile learning.
+It is also important to recognise the constant and fast paced evolution of computing within our society as a whole.
 Currently the internet technologies children and young people are using both inside and outside of the classroom include: